What parents need to know

 Parents Need to Know

-Parents need to know that this movie has cartoon-style peril and violence with some thrill-ride-ish special effects.
+Parents need to know that Robots has cartoon-style peril and violence with some thrill-ride-ish special effects.
 There's a little potty language ("booty," "fanny") plus some potty jokes, including an extended fart joke sequence.
 There's also some mild sexual humor, including jokes about cross-dressing and "fixing" a dog.
 Great messages abound about following your dreams and not giving up.

 What's the story?